Will crash across your southern capes

 Most of America is so bogged down by baggage and bullshit — that none of these things even register.

-In case it’s not clear — the importance of that point isn’t about what I have to say — it’s about what anybody has to say.
+The importance of that point isn’t just about what I have to say — it’s about what anybody has to say.

 Whatever form the truth takes — it should be welcomed whether you like it or not.
 And it’s in your interests to do so.